Confidential Assignment poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Confidential Assignment against these established plot points, we can identify how Kim Sung-hoon utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Confidential Assignment within the action genre.

 Comparative Analysis